forwarddeployedcreative.com Independent reference · Updated August 2026

 Forward deployed product manager salary

-Published US base ranges for the exact title cluster roughly between $130,000 and $280,000 plus equity, depending on company, level, and location.
+Published US base ranges for the exact title cluster roughly between $130,000 and $330,000 plus equity, depending on company, level, and location.
+OpenAI's Deployed PM posting sits at the upper end, listing $220,000 to $330,000 base plus equity.
 Some listings state their bands directly while others do not disclose.
-Senior, founding, and enterprise-focused FDPM roles sit at the upper end of that range, and total compensation typically includes equity on top of base.
+Senior, founding, and enterprise-focused FDPM roles sit at the top of that range, and total compensation typically includes equity on top of base.
 This reference lists a specific company figure only once its source is confirmed.

 FAQ